Northeastern Pennsylvania: Colleges and univertsities

+Primary education

 Three college preparatory schools are located in Northeastern Pennsylvania, including Wyoming Seminary in Kingston, Scranton Preparatory School in Scranton, and MMI Preparatory School in Freeland.

-Five Catholic high schools are located in Northeastern Pennsylvania.
+Seven Catholic high schools are located in Northeastern Pennsylvania.
 They include Holy Cross High School in Dunmore, which primarily serves Lackawanna County, Luzerne County, Wayne County, Pike County, Susquehanna County, Wyoming County, and Monroe County.
 The second school is Holy Redeemer High School in Wilkes-Barre, which serves primarily Luzerne County and Wyoming County.
 The third school is Notre Dame High School, which is located in Stroudsburg.
 It primarily serves Monroe County.
+The fourth school is Nativity BVM High School, which is located in Pottsville, which serves Schuylkill County.

-The fourth school is Our Lady of Lourdes Regional School, which is located near the city of Shamokin.
-The fifth school is St. Gregory the Great Academy, which is a boarding school for boys grades 9–12, specializing in classical education, and located in Elmhurst Township.
+The fifth school is Marian Catholic High School in Tamaqua, which serves Schuylkill County, Luzerne County, and Carbon County.
+The sixth school is Our Lady of Lourdes Regional School, which is located near the city of Shamokin.
+The seventh school is St. Gregory the Great Academy, which is a boarding school for boys grades 9–12, specializing in classical education, and located in Elmhurst Township.

-Airports

-The only major airport to serve the region is the Wilkes-Barre/Scranton International Airport in Pittston Township.
-Several smaller airports operate in the area, including Wilkes-Barre Wyoming Valley Airport in Forty Fort, Pocono Mountains Municipal Airport in Tobyhanna, Hazleton Municipal Airport in Hazleton, Tidmore Airport in Pottsville, Stroudsburg-Pocono Airport in East Stroudsburg, Bloomsburg Municipal Airport in Bloomsburg, Cherry Ridge Airport-N30 in Honesdale, Spring Hill Airport-70N in Sterling, Mountain Bay Airpark Inc in Greentown, Flying Dollar Airport in Canadensis, Merritt Field in Muncy Valley, Boehms Field in Greeley, Beltzville Airport in Lehighton, and Skyhaven Airport in Tunkhannock.